+b.
+Poor Student Performance

-- The student's performance during the lesson cycle provides the most accurate assessment of appropriate use of Content Mastery.
-There are two critical checkpoints in the lesson - (a) check for understanding, and - (b) guided practice.
-If a student is experiencing academic difficulty at either of these two checks, then he/she should go to Content Mastery for a reteach. - c.
-Gaps in Student Skills d.
-Behavior.
-It is inappropriate to send a student to content mastery because of behavior problems unless so determined by ARD.
+The student's performance during the lesson cycle provides the most accurate assessment of appropriate use of Content Mastery.
+There are two critical checkpoints in the lesson cycle:

+(a) check for understanding, and

+(b) guided practice.
+If a student is experiencing academic difficulty at either of these two checks, then he/she should go to Content Mastery for a reteach.

+c.
+Gaps in Student Skills